terpaling-designer-dev/Order-Module/README.md

 # Order-Module
- Order Module for an ecommerce platform
+ Order Module for an ecommerce platform.
+This is the very first version of the module.